-Among my earliest memories is listening on summer evenings to my grandparents' stories on their porch in Oklahoma.
+Among my earliest memories is listening on summer evenings to my grandparents' stories on their front porch in Oklahoma.
 My Uncle Jack used to tell tall tales that enthralled all the children, and all her life my mother told stories, mostly family histories, as well.
-As a child, I made up stories, too, like why little people didn't come to occupy the little houses of leaves and twigs that I made in the woods.
+The first story I can recall making up was in answer to my grandfather's question as to why little people didn't come to occupy the little houses of leaves and twigs that I made in the woods.

 When I was growing up, I was read to, given books as presents, collected Cracker Jack and gumball machine prizes, made dioramas in shoeboxes, vignettes for paperdolls, and wrote stories on thin onionskin paper in tiny handwriting so it would last longer.
 And I made up bedtime stories for my younger brother and sisters as they added details lying beside me in bed night after night.